 Requirements for Personalization Semantics [personalization-semantics-requirements] elaborates many use cases that further contextualize the above summary of user needs.
 These use cases form the basis of requirements for this technology.

+1.3 Out Of Scope (Non-Goals)

+While the intention of this work is to introduce a new set of attributes to support Personalization, the following work items are out of scope:

+Develop an API for browsers or other user-agents

+Develop or produce supporting technology (browser extension, stand-alone software, etc.)

+Develop or produce an authoring tool to support the new attributes

+Produce a symbol set for <code>data-symbol</code>